yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 On the output, we get several dataframes: unambiguous assignments, ambiguous assignments and a dataframe containing unassigned masses.
 Additionally, several plots are available, such as MSAssign showing a mass spectrum highlighting assigned and unassigned masses, errorMZ showing the relationship between absolute error (in ppm) and ion mass, van Krevelen plot and a mass spectrum colored by molecular group.

 ![errorMZ](images/errorMZ.png)
+This plot shows us the absolute error, which increases with the increasing mass as expected.
+Actually, it is good to see a trend here, meaning there is a systematic error which will be corrected during recalibration, a problem would be if there was a random error which we can't correct for.

 ![Van Krevelen plot](images/vankrevelen.png)

+> <details-title>Van Krevelen plot</details-title>
+>Van Krevelen plot was originally introduced in 1950 {% cite krevelen1950graphical %} to illustrate
+>the coal formation processes.
+It typically depicts the atomic ratios of hydrogen-to-carbon (H/C)
+>ratio on y-axis and oxygen-to-carbon (O/C) on x-axis.
+Certain molecules occupy different regions of
+>the van Krevelen plot, e.g. alkanes usually have high H/C and low O/C ratios, aromatic compounds have
+>lower H/C ratios and carbohydrates usually have high O/C and moderate H/C ratios.
+>
+{: .details}

+Van Krevelen plot visualizes the chemical composition of complex chemical mixtures and it characterizes the data quality and how the data is distributed.
+Compounds with similar structures and functional groups will cluster together on the plot.

 ![MS groups](images/MSgroups.png)
 ![msassign](images/msassign.png)